 Lottery applications are submitted online via our website www.csfphiladelphia.org during open application season.
 You may find the online application on our homepage from September 15th through November 15th, and December 1st through March 1st.

-For 2016-17, CSFP will offer two online lottery application periods.
+For 2019-20, CSFP will offer two online lottery application periods.
 We encourage all interested families to apply at their earliest opportunity.
 The first lottery application period will open September 15th and will be available on our website until November 15th.
-The next lottery application period will reopen on December 1st and will conclude March 1st.
+The next lottery application period will conclude March 1st.

 Families residing in Philadelphia with children entering Kindergarten through 8th grade in the fall of the year the scholarship is awarded may apply if they believe they are financially eligible.
 Click here to see if you meet CSFP’s income requirements.

 If you are awarded a CSFP scholarship opportunity, you will be required to submit documentation of all household income (e.g. income earned by anyone in the home, not limited to the student’s biological parents), including:

 • Earned income (provide most-current-year federal income tax return(s), including 1040 of all filers in the household)

 • SNAP benefits, cash assistance